dtomkatsu/ctc-and-eitc/README.md

 - **Household Weights (WGTP)**: Each household in the sample has a weight indicating how many similar households it represents in the population.
 - **Sample vs. Population**: The raw count of tax units in our sample (e.g., ~47,000) is much smaller than the actual population count because it's just a sample.
 - **Weighted Analysis**: To get population-level estimates, always use the weight column when performing calculations.
+- **Adjustment Factors**: In addition to standard PUMS weights, apply the 0.6061 adjustment factor to align with official tax return counts.

 ### Example: Calculating Total Tax Units
 To get the estimated total number of tax units in the population: